dmbarbour/wikilon/docs/CommandSequences.md

         [foo, bar, baz, qux] desugars to:
         [foo \[bar \[baz \[qux] yield] yield] yield]

 This is a right-associative binding, which is usually a good performance fit.
 The continuation is hidden from our computation until just before we return.
-It is relatively easy to sugar or desugar, works with other block sugars, and the sequencing structure compresses nicely if that matters.
-It also works nicely with a namespace as the first element, i.e. because the namespace will impact all the `yield` words.
-We can use it for a pseudo-EDSL, e.g. `[#vector: 1, 2, 3, 4]`.
+It is relatively easy to sugar or desugar, works with other block sugars, and the `yield] yield] yield]` sequence compresses nicely.
+It works nicely with namespaces, so can use it for a pseudo-EDSL, e.g. `[#vector: 1, 2, 3, 4]`.
+The order of the source code is preserved.
+And the operational semantics are easy to explain and understand.

-A disadvantage is that this syntactic sugar does very little to protect monadic semantics.
-It must be used idiomatically.

 ### Alternative: CPS Variant

-From a runtime processing standpoint, `[\[\[\[qux] after baz] after bar] after foo]` is a tempting expansion.
-Relevantly, it's easy to ensure that multiple expansions such as `[\[qux] after \[baz] after \[bar] after foo]` have the same behavior as the compact style by simply having `after` constructing a list-stack.
-This makes it trivial to `inline` one CPS block into another.
+From a runtime processing standpoint, `[\[\[\[qux] after baz] after bar] after foo]` is a tempting alternative sequence expansion.
+Processing of this continuation is simplified: just add the continuation to a provided stack of continuations.

-For contrast, with the proposed `yield` we must use a more sophisticated structure and process if we `inline` one sequence into another.
-We can still use a list-stack, but it's in reverse order from how we want to process it.
-OTOH, the `yield` technique ensures our expanded order matches our input order, compresses very nicely, and works easily with features like namespace attributes.
+While either approach should support my use cases, I believe the `yield` based expansion has the stronger benefits: order preserving, compatibility with namespaces, and structured control over the continuation.
+However, the CPS variant should be slightly more efficient.

 ### Use Case: Data Sequences